Friday, January 17, 2020

 HEALTHY EATING TIPS

-1) Drink plenty of water and unsweetened tea.
+1) Drink plenty of water and unsweetened teas.
 Those should be your leading drinks; try to drink them before meals.
-Coffee from time to time because of excess caffeine.
+Coffee only from time to time because of excess caffeine.
+Skip decaffeinated coffee.
+Avoid this ritual, "I got up, now I need my morning coffee."

-2) Limit all consumed sugar as much as possible.
-Obviously, sugar cannot be entirely eliminated since fruits, for example, are often very sweet, so slightly green bananas or mangoes are preferred.
+2) Stop buying sugar altogether.
+Limit all consumed sugar as much as possible.
+Obviously, sugar cannot be entirely eliminated; pay attention to hidden sources.

 3) Reduce salt consumption.
-There is already enough salt in ready-to-eat foods, and there is no need to artificially increase your blood pressure.
+Ready-to-eat foods already contain enough salt, and there is no need to artificially increase blood pressure.

 4) Always have fresh vegetables and fresh fruits with all meals.
 Change vegetables very often.
+Consider frozen vegetables if fresh vegetables are not available.
 Canned vegetables are fine, too, and last longer.
+However, watch for salt.

-5) Add some raw or lightly cooked mushrooms.
+5) Add some raw or lightly cooked mushrooms to your diet.

 6) A single boiled egg, maybe two, once a week.